 Go to data.world and navigate to the file or query you would like to open in Tableau.
 To the right of the Download link, click Open with Tableau (note: if you have multiple integrations enabled, you may have to click the dropdown menu here to choose Tableau)

 Copy the URL from the new window that opens:

 Returning to Tableau, paste the connector URL into the input box.
 Note that when you enter the URL, the input box disappears and moves to the URL field so you'll just need to hit Enter on your keyboard to load the next page.

-By using the connector URL from the 'Export > Tableau' menu, the data.world web data connector will be pre-populated with your dataset URL or query details.
-Note that the first time you use the connector, you'll be prompted to log into your data.world account:
+By using the connector URL from the Open with Tableau window, the data.world web data connector will be pre-populated with your dataset URL or query details:

 As always, contact us if you have any feedback or run into any unexpected issues with the connector.